joytenab/data-projects/README.md

 # data-projects
-This repository includes a simple BMI calculator as well as
+This repository includes a simple BMI calculator